HeizerSpider/Deep-Learning-Journey/README.md

 |Synapse|Output|

-These sensors are not limited to cameras only, but also include [lidar](https://medium.com/@SmartLabAI/3d-object-detection-from-lidar-data-with-deep-learning-95f6d400399a) and radar sensors (3d object detection) which can used as inputs to the model.
+These sensors are not limited to cameras only, but also include [lidar](https://medium.com/@SmartLabAI/3d-object-detection-from-lidar-data-with-deep-learning-95f6d400399a) and radar sensors (3d object detection) which can be used as inputs to the model.
 In the case of Autonomous Vehicles, depending on the company (mostly), a different variety of sensors are used for the purpose of mapping and localisation.
 Some of these sensors include IMUs, GPS and ultrasonic sensors.